Skip to content

 else:

-The extension and robot synchronize time when possible.
-During local or simulated operation without a synchronized offset, age falls back to time since the sample was received.
+The extension and robot synchronise time when possible.
+During local or simulated operation without a synchronised offset, age falls back to time since the sample was received.

 Units